 Tuition forfeitures are fees that are charged when you make changes to your schedule.
 You are charged one-half of the tuition reduction (50% forfeiture) for classes dropped from the 8th through the 30th calendar day of the quarter during Autumn, Winter and Spring quarters or from the 8th through the 21st calendar day of Summer quarter.
 If you drop below full-time, you will be charged the tuition rate for the number of credits that you are taking, plus one-half of the difference between full-time tuition and your new rate.
 For changes made on the 31st day or later, you will be charged 100% of the tuition amount.
 These are called forfeitures.

 Tuition forfeiture fees have specific guidelines or reasons where fees may be waived.
 Read the guidelines carefully before submitting your petition.
-You may complete an online tuition forfeiture petition and, if necessary for documentation, a Health Care Provider Verification Form, or pick the forms up in person at Schmitz Hall, room 129.
-This form is used on the Seattle campus only.
-If you are a student at Bothell or Tacoma, please contact the Student Affairs Office on your campus for the proper forfeiture petition procedure.
+Seattle students may complete an online tuition forfeiture petition and, if necessary for documentation, a Health Care Provider Verification Form, or pick the forms up in person at Schmitz Hall, room 129.
+If you are a student at Bothell, Tacoma or through PCE, please visit the sites below:

 The petition must be submitted by the last day of the quarter in which the charge is assessed.